-As you recall, the Board voted unanimously to support CS/SB 626 by Senator Nick DiCeglie during our last meeting.
-This week, HB 1221 by Rep. Josie Tomkow, passed out of its second committee of reference with a strike all amendment that makes it identical to CS/SB 626.
-The meat of bills is now in the communications services statute (Chapter 364), with only a reference to our enabling act (Chapter 425).
+As previously stated, the Board voted unanimously to support CS/SB 626 by Senator Nick DiCeglie during our last meeting.
+Last week, HB 1221 by Rep. Josie Tomkow, was amended to make it identical to CS/SB 626.
+The language in both bills is now in the communications services statute (Chapter 364), with only a reference to our enabling act (Chapter 425).
 The bill would put electric cooperatives that elect to provide broadband services under the jurisdiction of the PSC for pole attachment rates, terms, and conditions.
-On Wednesday, April 5 at 11:00 AM ET, CS SB 626 will be up in the Senate Rules Committee.
-There is still a long way to go to get this legislation across the finish line, but the bills are now identical and mirror the Board approved position.
+On Wednesday, April 5, CS/SB 626 was temporarily postponed in the Senate Rules Committee due to concerns from the Senate President's office, which we are working to address.
+We anticipate CS/HB 1221 to be on the House Commerce Committee agenda on Monday, April 10 and Senate Rules Committee may place CS/SB 626 on their agenda Tuesday, April 11.